lovelyscientist/disaster-news-ua-ner/README.md

 ### Data

-News were collected from web-portal of ukrainian news - 24tv.ua Collected database of news is stored in the `allnews.csv` Links to the news are stores in the  `urls_.csv`
+News were collected from the web-portal of Ukrainian news - *24tv.ua*

+Database of the collected news is stored in the `allnews.csv`

+Links to the news are stores in the  `urls_.csv`

 ### Libraries